hlacontainers/about/README.md

 - VTMaK RTI: The VTMaK RTI is a commercial and fully compliant HLA-RTI implementation.
 See https://www.mak.com.
 - Pitch RTI: The Pitch RTI is a commercial and fully compliant HLA-RTI implementation.
 See http://pitchtechnologies.com.

 The repositories under this project do not contain any VTMaK or Pitch proprietary product files due to the license restictions of these products.
-The build instructions in the various repositories indicate how to obtain the VTMaK and Pitch product files and how to build the Docker container images for these RTIs in your own Docker environment.
+The build instructions in the various repositories indicate how to obtain the VTMaK and Pitch product files and how to build the Docker container images for these RTIs in your own Docker build environment.
 For the Portico RTI the product files are included in the repository.

 ## Docker Hub